Bar graph compares YOY profit margin change for various sectors and the S&P 500 during various periods.

 - Headwinds from higher input prices typically do not negate the tailwinds from economic growth as companies pass the higher costs to consumers.

 - Wage growth above 4% has been shown to reduce profit margins.
-However, as more people rejoin the workforce, we believe wage growth will normalize to a slower pace.
+However, as more people rejoin the workforce, we believe wage growth will normalize to a moderate pace.